pubcore/generator-ui/README.md

 ### Prerequisites
 * latest version of nodejs
 * latest version of npm
+* optional (Install will succeed without this, too):
-* @pubcore/node-composition installed and context_path is added in config.json
+@pubcore/node-composition installed and context_path is added in config.json

 ### It will create/setup minimum package structure to support
 * eslint